mne-tools/mne-python/doc/overview/datasets_index.rst

 .. topic:: Examples

-    * :tut:`ieeg-localize`: Demonstrates how to use a graphical user interface to locate electrode contacts as well as warp them to a common atlas.
+    * :ref:`tut-ieeg-localize`: Demonstrates how to use a graphical user interface to locate electrode contacts as well as warp them to a common atlas.
-    * :tut:`working-with-seeg`: Demonstrates ways to plot sEEG anatomy and results.
+    * :ref:`tut-working-with-seeg`: Demonstrates ways to plot sEEG anatomy and results.

 .. _limo-dataset: